 During the months of July and August the ride will be leaving at 7:00am!!

 Expect a 1.5 hour ride and join us post-ride at PVC sponsor Coffee by Design on Diamond Street.

 The Saturday women’s only ride leaves right after the men’s group and follows the same route at intensity pace*.
 The ride is about 30 miles long, departing Cyclemania on Cove St. in Portland and goes throughout South Portland and Cape Elizabeth to Prouts Neck and back along the shore.
 It’s mostly rolling to flat terrain.
 Average speed on the women’s ride varies from 19 – 22 mph, and group riding skills are very important.

 Starts Saturday April 16, 2017 (weather permitting) through the last Saturday before Thanksgiving; every week leaving promptly at 7:30am.
 Expect a 1.5 hour ride and join us post-ride at PVC sponsor Coffee by Design.
 For questions about the SMR, e-mail Linda Braley.

 Both women’s groups will roll out together so that we all ride through Portland as one group — the groups will naturally separate going over the Casco Bay Bridge.
 Average speed on the women’s SMR-B ride varies from 16-18 mph, and group riding skills are important.
 For more information on the SMR B-ride email Linda Sheehy or Carrie Carney.

 Sunday Morning Ride – SuMR Coed Ride

-There are also other group rides that happen on Sunday’s which are announced by email before the weekend specifying the start location, distance, and route.
+There are group rides that happen on Sunday’s which are announced by email before the weekend specifying the start location, distance, and route.
 All are welcome and the pace is Club Pace with some Intensity at times but always regroups.
 No one is left behind.